 It’s a sweaty hike if you’re there mid-day, so the falls are the perfect place to cool off afterward.
 There’s a fairly large pool underneath the waterfall, and I saw some people jumping into it.

-There’s even a restaurant at the waterfall with decent ceviche and beers, making this is a fun place to spend an afternoon with friends!
+There’s even a restaurant at the waterfall with decent ceviche and beers, making this a fun place to spend an afternoon with friends!

-The beaches of Quimixto are also beautiful so spend time relaxing here after the waterfall.
+The beaches of Quimixto are also beautiful, so spend time relaxing here after the waterfall.
 It’s one of my favorite day trips in Puerto Vallarta.

 Read more: How to plan a day trip to Quimixto

-Yelapa Waterfall Hikes
+6. Yelapa Waterfall Hikes

 Another great place to go hiking near Puerto Vallarta is Yelapa, a cute beach town only accessible by boat.
 To get here, take a water taxi from Boca de Tomaltan or Los Muertos.